 Tatsuya Okamoto was only 16 when he found his father’s stash.
-He was an awkward teenager – tall, frail, with embarrassingly sparse facial hair.
-Scouting the master bedroom, he made sure no one else was around.
+He looked awkward as a teenager – tall and frail, with wiry facial hair.
+Scouting the master bedroom, he made sure no else was around.
 His father was a man’s man: a construction worker who joined the family business and who deeply valued his personal space.

 And he would be home soon.

 Tatsuya knew he didn’t have long and he didn’t know where his dad hid them.
 But he knew they had to be here somewhere.
 And so, when he ransacked the closet and swiped aside forests of sports jackets and tailored trousers, he wasn’t surprised at all to find his dad’s stash of vintage glasses scattered all over the floor.
 He picked up a pair he liked, and tried them on, unaware that one day he would own Solakzade, the most famous optical boutique in Japan.

 Located in Shibuya, Tokyo, Solakzade exudes Baroque bombast, 70’s funk and 80’s excess.
 Turntables pump out easy jazz records, crystal chandeliers hang from the ceiling, and assistants walk around the showroom looking like anime characters.
 Matsu, a handsome bloke with neck length curls, wears a sequined ivory cape and amber aviators, while another bloke sits at a bench grinding lenses with monk-like focus, wearing a vintage white t-shirt and weathered leather apron.
 Then there’s Tatsuya, dressed in a black sequined shirt, white sneakers, and wool trousers, looking like a cross between a West Coast rapper, a mariachi and Captain Jack Sparrow.